-- deliver diagnostics related research, including novel in vitro assays, clinical screening, biomarker discovery and patient assessment / stratification methods and;
+- deliver diagnostics related research, including novel in vitro assays, clinical screening, biosensors, biomarker discovery and patient assessment/stratification methods and;

 - facilitate the development of our wider biomedical, clinical, and environmental and public health research and innovation activities including brain tumours, antibiotic resistance and hepatology.

-Technologies and methods utilised include genomics, proteomics, next generation sequencing (NGS), mass spectrometry, medical imaging (CT), database development, management, analysis and integration and statistical analysis.
+Technologies and methods utilised include genomics, proteomics, next generation sequencing (NGS), mass spectrometry, medical imaging (CT), graphene biosensors, database development, management, analysis and integration and statistical analysis.

 The cross-cutting diagnostics theme encompasses:

-- Blood diagnostics (Professor Neil Avent) – genotyping of transfusion blood supplies and Down’s syndrome biomarkers for non-invasive prenatal testing.
+- Blood diagnostics (Professor Neil Avent, Dr Tracey Madgett) – genotyping of transfusion blood supplies and Down’s syndrome biomarkers for non-invasive prenatal testing.

 - Medical statistics (Siobhan Creanor) – statistical support and analysis across a wide range of biomedical and clinical research areas, trials and services.

-- Proteomics Research Group (Dr Edwin Lasonder, Dr Ansgar Poetsch, Dr Vikram Sharma) – application of advanced proteomic technologies to study human diseases, biomarker diagnostics, disease mechanisms, malaria biology, membrane proteome dynamics, epigenetic modifications in cancer.
+- Proteomics Research Group (Dr Vikram Sharma) – application of advanced proteomic technologies to study human diseases, biomarker diagnostics, disease mechanisms, malaria biology, membrane proteome dynamics, epigenetic modifications in cancer.

-- Plymouth University Systems Biology Centre (Dr Tracey Madgett) – genomic and proteomic analysis facilities and expertise providing a comprehensive service to support delivery of research for University and commercial partners.
+- University of Plymouth Systems Biology Centre (Dr Tracey Madgett) – genomic and proteomic analysis facilities and expertise providing a comprehensive service to support delivery of research for University and commercial partners.

 For more information about our diagnostics research please contact the research leads indicated for specific areas of interest.